jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 </pre>
 You will notice that both the client and the config resources contain subdirectories for languages and themes.
 These 2 subdirectories contain the specific customization of the user interafce for the driver.
 We will describe this in the section dedicated to languages and themes.

+The server and client resources may run on different computers.
+The core *nliBOX* application facilitates the communication between both of them.
+It is recommended that the client side only handles the user interface and events while the server runs the communication with the external devices and the heavy and time consuming operations.

 But by now, let's focus on the main files needed to build a driver.

 ### Resource collection